-This quinoa tabbouleh salad recipe is light, fresh, and makes the perfect side dish for any family get together.
-It’s both vegan and gluten free and takes only 20 minutes to make!
+This gluten free tabbouleh salad recipe is light, fresh, and makes the perfect side dish for any family get together.
+It’s made with quinoa instead of bulgar and takes only 20 minutes to prepare!

 I’m one of those weird people who actually loves salads but hate ones that leave my stomach growling within 30 minutes of eating it.
 Anyone else??

-This quinoa tabbouleh salad is light and fresh, but packed with protein and fat to keep you full for hours.
+This quinoa tabbouleh salad is light and fresh, but packed with protein from the chickpeas and healthy fats from the olive oil to keep you full for hours.

 Traditional tabbouleh has bulgur, but I wanted to keep it gluten free, so we’re using quinoa.
 Quinoa is a gluten free grain that is perfect in salads, buddha bowls and more.
 It’s light and fluffy and adds a decent amount of protein!